 As Mr Houllier stepped into the Anfield hot seat for the first time in 1998, he was not alone.
-He had been tasked with taking Liverpool back to the great heights that they had been so used to in the 80’s, alongside Roy Evans.
+He had been tasked with taking Liverpool back to the glorious heights, they had been so used to during the late 1970s and 1980s, alongside Roy Evans.

-But for many it was much more than that, the man sacrificed nearly everything in his power to transform this club, he nearly paid the ultimate sacrifice, life itself, just to be able to manage in the Anfield dugout once more.
+But for many, it was much more than that.
+The man had sacrificed nearly everything in his power to transform this club and he nearly paid the ultimate sacrifice, of life itself, just to be able to manage in the Anfield dugout once more.

 Football was his life, he lived and breathed it.

-The challenge ahead was steep, only two clear goals would see them through.
-As the players and fans alike soaked up one of football most iconic anthems, there was a multitude of photographs gathering at the entrance of Anfield’s old, tapered tunnel.
+The challenge ahead was steep and only two clear goals would see the Reds through.
+And as the players and fans alike soaked up one of football most iconic anthems, 'You'll Never Walk Alone', there was a multitude of photographs gathering at the entrance of Anfield’s old, tapered tunnel.

-It took all four sides of the ground a few moments to realise why there was such a commotion by the dugout.As soon as it became apparent to what was going on, the ground broke out into a spine-tingling rendition of the boss' name.
+Engrossed in Anfield's breathtaking atmosphere, it took fans packed inside all four sides of the ground a few moments to realise why there was such a commotion by the dugout.As soon as it became apparent what was going on, the ground broke out into a spine-tingling rendition of the boss' name.

-Although Liverpool crashed out the of domestic cups and the next round Europe in disappointing fashion, for many, seeing Houllier back in the dugout felt like its weight in trophies.
+Although Liverpool crashed out of the domestic cups and the next round Europe in disappointing fashion, for many the simplicity of seeing Houllier back in the dugout felt like its weight in trophies.

 Rest in Peace, Gérard.